Trick or Treat (Paul Brady album)

 Trick or Treat is a 1991 album by Irish singer/songwriter Paul Brady, his sixth solo album, and his first for a major label.
-Mercury Records, teamed him with producer Gary Katz, who recruited from his contacts, including Toto members Jeff Porcaro - in his last project before his death - and David Paich.
-The title track is a duet with Bonnie Raitt.
-The album includes the successful song "Nobody Knows", later the title of an anthology.
+Mercury Records teamed him with producer Gary Katz, who recruited from his contacts, including Toto members Jeff Porcaro - in one of his last projects before his death - and David Paich.
+Notable songs include the title track - a duet with Bonnie Raitt - and "Nobody Knows", later the title of an anthology.
+The album entered the Irish charts at number two on 24 March 1991 and peaked at number one the following week.